cirosantilli/linux-cheat/blkid.md

 `util-linux` package.

+There is also a `liblkid` package in Ubuntu which offers functions like disk detection.

-Get UUID, label and filesystem type for all partitions
+Get UUID, label and filesystem type for all partitions:

     sudo blkid